Are you sure your mitochondria are happy?

 Go to the beach and play volleyball with your kids.

-Go long distance running or hiking with your loved one or spouse on Sunday morning, you both live different lives on that day because of the hormone you produce that day.
+Go long distance running or hiking with your loved one or spouse on Sunday morning, you both live different lives on that day because of the hormone produced by exercise.

 Kiss your cat or dog and talk to them with eye contact, they respond to your feelings with universal language and unconditional love.